cmdr0/cmdr0.github.io/writeups/fix-my-arch/191110-code-wont-update.md

 # `code-1.40.0-1` fails to update

 ## Things I Learned/Things to Highlight:
-- Package databases can de-sync from reality
+- Package databases can de-sync from reality, and having reliable mirrors at the top of your mirrorlist is important.
+  - Possibly worth pulling this thread, but does `pacman` really just... rely on the first mirror for the package database?
 - `pacman -U` can allow you to specify exactly the package you want from a mirror
 - `pacman --ignore=<package_name>` is a good way to get through an update when a rogue package is holding things up